EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

  - NOTE: Apple Search Ads don't really provide a data report, but they send some of the spending data to our MMP so we just rely on that as our source of Spending data for Apple Search Ads

 ### TRANSFORMATION!!!
 This is the meat and potatoes of solving this problem.
-We need to transform the information from each ad network CSV into a single set of column
+We need to transform the information from each ad network CSV into a single simplified set of columns (some of the ad networks provide a ton of columns we don't need in their report) and add a couple columns that make it easier to combine with the data from the MMP.
+We also need to separate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NTU4Mzc5NSwtMTA4MDkzODEyOF19
+eyJoaXN0b3J5IjpbMTU2MTg3NzIyMSwtMTA4MDkzODEyOF19
 -->